Destinations Greece Athens

 The view, decoded

 Every rooftop in Athens claims an “Acropolis view.”
-Some give you the floodlit Parthenon framed like a postcard.
+Some give you the floodlit Parthenon framed dead centre.
 Some give you a sliver of marble behind an air-conditioning unit.
-Here’s which ones actually deliver — and the best one in Athens is free.
+These are the views with the clearest angle and the easiest access.

 A for AthensMonastiraki Square